Select two speakers:

 - The spatial volume of the Edifier R1700BT Bluetooth Bookshelf Speakers is approximately 29.22% greater than that of the Dayton Audio MK402BTX Powered Bluetooth Bookshelf Speakers.

 Notice: the above comparisons are based on the dimensions of a bounding rectangle that would fit the front face of a speaker, or in the case of volume, the measurements are based on a bounding cube that would fit the entire speaker.
 The measurements will not factor in individual differences such as curves or other variations in the speaker shape.
 Do not use these measurements as an estimate of the internal speaker volume.

 SpeakerSize.com is a website that lets you compare the relative size of bookshelf, tower, and center channel audiophile and home theater speakers.
 We are continuously adding new speakers based on user feedback.
 Also, please check out our list of review links below each speaker.
-If you have any equipment you want to see added here, please contact us.
+If you have any speakers you want to see added here, please contact us.

 - Dayton Audio MK402BTX Powered Bluetooth Bookshelf Speakers vs. other speakers